christopher-blackburn/x-files-data/README.md

 ### Transcripts

-The show's transcripts come from the [Inside-the-X](http://www.insidethex.co.uk/#one) website and much respect and gratitude goes to the creators of those transcripts.
+The raw text data comes from the show's transcripts located on the [Inside-the-X](http://www.insidethex.co.uk/#one) website.
+Much respect and gratitude goes to the creators of those transcripts.
+The raw text data covers the episodes from the "original" series that aired up until 2002, and I have not included any spinoffs (The Lone Gunmen) or any of the X-Files movies.
+The raw text data from each episode is found in...